 In addition to his individualized counseling, Carsten has also served as a study abroad counselor, writer and presenter for the German Academic Exchange Service (DAAD), one of the world’s most important funding organizations for the international exchange of students and researchers.

-Besides his work as a consultant, Carsten is also a prolific writer and English-German translator.
+Besides his work as a consultant, Carsten is also a writer and English-German translator.
 His publications include numerous print and online articles, as well as two 180-page hardcopy volumes on studying in the US and Canada, both published by the DAAD, with several thousand copies sold to date.
-As a translator, he has specialized in education and social science research, translating and copyediting scholarly articles, project reports, and grant proposals for German universities, non-university research institutions and education foundations, including the Berlin Social Science Center (WZB), the German Institute for Adult Education (DIE) and the German Children and Youth Foundation (DKJS).
+As a translator, he has specialized in education and social science research, translating scholarly articles and grant proposals for German universities, research institutions and education foundations, including the Berlin Social Science Center (WZB), the German Institute for Adult Education (DIE) and the German Children and Youth Foundation (DKJS).

 Carsten received his M.A. in American Studies, Political Science, and Communications from Freie Universität Berlin.
 In 1997-98, he was awarded a full scholarship to spend one academic year at Duke University, Durham, NC as a graduate student in English.
 His professional memberships include the International Association for College Admission Counseling (International ACAC) and the German Federal Association of Interpreters and Translators (BDÜ).
 Moreover, Carsten is an authorized translator for the Berlin courts and notaries for the English language.